 Base Gede/Bumbu Bali

-Before we could start cooking anything we had to prepare the bumbu bali - a Balinese spice paste made from chili, garlic, shallots, turmeric, galangal, coriander seeds, black peppercorns, white peppercorns, candlenuts, and bay leaf.
+Before we could start cooking anything we had to prepare the bumbu bali.
+It's a Balinese spice paste made from chili, garlic, shallots, turmeric, galangal, black peppercorns, white peppercorns, candlenuts, and bay leaf.
 Bumbu bali is used as a base for many dishes throughout Bali and can be prepared in many different ways.
-Some people add fish sauce to their spice paste so we recommend that you always ask to have your food made without it when ordering in restaurants.
+Some people add fish sauce to their spice paste so we recommend that you always ask to have your food made without it when ordering in restaurants in Bali.

 Surely, it would be easier to use an actual blender or food processor but we loved that we got to learn it the way the Balinese people prepare it.
 We’re sure it tastes better and it lets you work up an appetite.

 Once we were done taking turns and sweating away at making bumbu bali we moved on to making the famous Balinese dish gado gado with deep fried tempeh, tofu, and peanut sauce!